Northern-Block/credential-governance-docs/city-of-vancouver/long_term_rental_credential_governance_framework.md

 ### 1.6.
 Purpose

-*Placeholder for specific purpose related to the short-term rental credential.*
+*Placeholder for specific purpose related to the long-term rental credential.*

 **Questions**:
-- What primary goal does the City of Vancouver aim to achieve with the short-term rental business license credential?
+- What primary goal does the City of Vancouver aim to achieve with the long-term rental business license credential?
 - What are the anticipated benefits for rental operators, the city, and residents?

 ### 1.7.
 Scope

-*Placeholder for the scope specific to the short-term rental business license credential.*
+*Placeholder for the scope specific to the long-term rental business license credential.*

 **Questions**:
-- Will the credential apply to all short-term rental operators within Vancouver?
+- Will the credential apply to all long-term rental operators within Vancouver?
 - Are there specific exemptions or limitations that need to be included?

 ### 1.8.
 Objectives